 - The mine rehabilitation programme of the Department of Mineral Resources has had a positive effect on communities where the projects are including economic growth owing to sourcing labour and material locally.
 By March 2013, the department had rehabilitated 13 mine sites.
 A total of 284 jobs were created as part of the programme.

 For every job available, you will always have to compete with other job-seekers.
-This information should help you to find a job, write a CV, prepare you for the interview and starting the job.
-You can also find information on how to start a business.
+We have compiled information that should help you to:

 - Government's year of delivery 2012/2013 [PDF] 2 045 kb